 We award scholarships to majors and non-majors.
 Students under scholarship usually maintain weekly work hours in the theatre shops and box office and also audition (actors) or interview (technicians) for our season shows.

 Each year, students can interview to be a theatre leader.
 These hired positions for those eligible for federal or institutional work study allow students to take a significant role in the management or operation of the Waldorf University Theatre season.
 Positions include: Head of House Operations, Box Office Manager, Assistant Technical Director, Costume Shop Manager, Set Designer, Lighting Designer, and others.

 Required for all theatre scholarship recipients, theatre camp occurs in late August and serves as a “warm up” for the year.
 We engage in workshops, improvisation, theatre work calls, scholarship meetings, movies, and more.

 Each fall, Waldorf Theatre presents a work of Shakespeare as part of its season.
 While Shakespeare can be intimidating to a lot of people, we try to approach Shakespeare as he would have: an engaging experience that seeks out actor-audience interaction.
 In order to approach this interactive experience, we use several of Shakespeare’s “original staging practices” including universal lighting, live acoustic music, and many others.
 We equip our actors with everything they need to speak Shakespeare’s words clearly with precise understandings of the line and a sense of play.
 Each May term, students work with theatre faculty to form a production company that performs work using the original practices model.

-Each year, Waldorf College Theatre produces the 24-hour Theatre Project (24HTP), in which members of the Waldorf Community write, rehearse, memorize, costume, design the set/lights/sound, and perform a production within one 24-hour period.
+Each year, Waldorf University Theatre produces the 24-hour Theatre Project (24HTP), in which members of the Waldorf Community write, rehearse, memorize, costume, design the set/lights/sound, and perform a production within one 24-hour period.